viccstake/simple-cicd/README.md

 *   For any task, create a feature or bugfix branch (e.g., `feature/*`, `bugfix/*`).
 *   Use `git commit --amend --no-edit` to patch the last commit and keep the history clean.
 *   Use `git push --force-with-lease` if you need to force push to a remote branch.
-*   Merges to `origin/main` happen through the `--deploy` option or via pull requests.
+*   Merges to `origin` happen through the `--deploy` option.
-*   Pushing is allowed on all branches.
+*   Pushing is allowed on all branches but some branches could redirect a webhook for a server to deploy.

 ## Configuration